-This lecture and discussion course designed to provide the student with an overall view of the normal and abnormal characteristics of human psychological development and behavior.
-The etiology and consequences of common congenital and environmental influences are studied in relation to the pediatric, adult, and geriatric patient.
+A lecture and discussion course designed to provide the student with an overall view to the normal and abnormal characteristics of human psychological development and behavior.
+The etiology of common behavioral and mental health conditions and consequences of common congenital and environmental influences on psychological development are studied in relation to the pediatric, adult and geriatric patient populations.

-Credit: 3 semester hours Course Directors: Bengi Melton and Vicki Waters Course Offered: Spring 1, Terms 2, 3
+Course Directors: Ali Asghar and Jessica Richards

+Course Offered: Spring 1, Terms 2, 3